Responding to the Divorce Papers

 Whoever has the form issued by the Clerk is legally prevented from doing all of the above things as soon as it is issued.
 The other spouse is legally prevented from doing these as soon as he or she is served with the papers.

-After you fill out the papers above, you will need to file them with the family court.
 The fee to file these papers is $217.
-The fee is payable by cash, money order, or most major credit/debit cards.
-If you cannot afford the fee, please see Filing Fees and Waivers to find out how to ask the court to waive the fee.
+You can pay by cash, money order, or most major credit/debit cards.
+If you cannot afford the fee, see Filing Fees and Waivers to find out how to ask the court to waive the fee.

 Family Courts and Services Center